Written by Kerryanne Longyear|

 He was a tall, tattooed man, born and raised in Brooklyn, New York, who loved to ride motorcycles.
 He was a police officer for more than 20 years and worked for the Port Authority Police Department in New York City.
 He had a great relationship with his two kids and granddaughter.
 He was good at what he did, earning several awards and commendations throughout his years as an officer.
 He made several important arrests and appeared in the newspaper several times.

-On the morning of September 11th, 2001, my mother, Jen Levi, was worked for the navy but was off for the day because she had worked through the weekend.
+On the morning of September 11th, 2001, my mother, Jen Levi, was working for the Navy, but was off for the day because she had worked through the weekend.
 She was 25 at the time.
 Her daughter (my older sister) was 5.
 She was watching the Today Show when the program was interrupted to inform viewers of the breaking news: a plane had just flown into the World Trade Center.
 My mother called my grandmother, who was at work.
 A tv was on in the waiting room at her job, and she was watching the broadcast.
 My parents and grandmother watched in horror as minutes later the second plane hit.
 My mother was incredibly worried and scared.
 She and my grandmother, Deborah Huddy, knew that my grandfather was down in the area.
 He had won an award for valor and bravery for the work he did when the World Trade Center was bombed in 1993, so they knew that he would be one of the first to volunteer to help.

 When they saw the first plane hit, they assumed it was a terrible accident.
 When the second crashed, they knew we were under attack.
 My mother’s first thought was worry about my grandfather.
 My grandmother wondered how long someone could survive trapped under the rubble and destruction.
 She thought about how they would find people alive during the search and rescue operations.